You have decided that you want more wound care patients, but how?

 Advertise in your local community newspaper.
-The geriatric population still love and read their traditional local paper.
+The geriatric population still loves and reads their traditional local paper.

-Put up a sign in your waiting room letting people know you treat wounds.
-How many patients think you only do surgery, just treat warts, only debride nails.
+Put a sign up in your waiting room letting people know you treat wounds.
+How many patients think you only do surgery, just treat warts, or debride nails?

-Here is an example of what Burkman Podiatry has been dropping off to clinics, nails salons, and assisted living centers this month (March 2019).
+Here is an example of what Burkman Podiatry has been dropping off to clinics, nail salons, and assisted living centers this month (March 2019).

 Example: Rack Cards